 I write code primarily in ruby. here are a few things that are different from the norm in my personal coding style.

-don’t use the private
+I don’t use the private

 nor protected